 Edward Wright's world map was, according to Quinn's 1974 census for 'The Hakluyt Handbook', only to be found in 19, of the 240, predominantly institutional, examples of the book surveyed.
 Quinn notes that this survival rate is, even allowing for the high mortality levels traditionally attached to decorative world maps in books, "sufficiently low to raise the possibility that not all copies were equipped with the map, either because it was made available after many sets had been sold, which would mean that its date might be later than 1599, or because it was an optional extra supplied at additional cost".
-Quinn's survey included all major booksellers' catalogues and public auctions in the English speaking world.
+We have been unable to trace any example of the work with Wright's map selling in the trade in the past 100 years.
+Indeed, Quinn's survey included all major booksellers' catalogues and public auctions in the English speaking world.